ADuckPond/jenkinsTest/README.md

 + ADD: Brings the contents of the target directory into the container.
 This is where theexecutable jar is after the Package step.
 + WORKDIR: Specifies the directory to switch to and work from (in this case we switch tothe location of the files we brought over via ADD).
 + CMD: Specifies the command to execute when running the container.
 This command executes the jar file and runs our application.

+### Some Changes to the pom.xml

+In an effort to use JFrog Artifactory as a part of the Jenkins pipeline the pom.xml was updated to point to JFrog repositories.
+This was achieved using a fourteen day trial of Artifactory.
+As a result, after 6/20/2024 dependencies will likely revert to pulling exclusively from Maven Central.